Rahava

+As of 2025 it is the administrative center of the Sharshuny rural council, for historical reasons.
+It is planned to move the administration to an agrotown, as with other rural councils that include agrotowns.
+Previously it served as the administrative center of Rahava rural council.

 History

 Greek-Catholic church of St. George was built here in 1814 by landowner Wołodkowicz.

 Parishioners-Uniates converted to Orthodoxy in 1839, since 1868 has been a transition of Catholics.

 Newer stone church of St. Constantine and Elena, built at government expense, was consecrated on 8 September 1869.